-This is the most special week of the year, well, at least for us: Damian’s Birthday Week!
-We plan a cute little Birthday Party for our favorite guy on the blog on Sunday but why not kick off the celebrations today with a little trip back to Damian’s 30th Birthday?
+Next Monday is a very special day, well, at least for us: Damian’s Birthday!
+We will have a Birthday Party for our favorite guy on the blog on Monday but why not kick off the celebrations today with a fun trip back to Damian’s 30th Birthday?

 We all know Tom Hanks played a major role in making Damian an internationally known actor.
 We blogged earlier about how Spielberg and Hanks cast Damian Lewis as Dick Winters in Band of Brothers.

 Damian tells Independent that, once he was cast for the role, he had the opportunity to hang out with Steven Spielberg as well as Tom Hanks for a while, and in his own words, got to know, “what kids they are.” 🙂